PufferFinance/rave/test/scripts/README.md

 # scripts
 This directory contains the bash and Python scripts used during testing, invoked via `vm.ffi()`.

-### runBase64Encode.py
-> Returns the base64 encoding of the valid utf-8 input string.

 ### runRSAKeygen.sh
 > Generates a new PEM-encoded RSA private key `/tmp/private.pem` and public key `/tmp/public.pem`.